gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 Overall, the ability to update NFTs dynamically opens up a wide range of possibilities for their use in a variety of applications.

 ### Gaming

+Everyone knows that the most successful games are those that are exciting, that you play with pleasure.

+The success of such games depends on the right game mechanics established by the developers.
+The Gear Protocol offers a tool for developing such games and running them on a decentralized network, like [Vara](https://vara-network.io/).
+Features such as [delayed messages](/developing-contracts/delayed-messages.md), [payless transactions](/docs/api/vouchers.md), and [gas reservation](/developing-contracts/gas-reservation.md) become essential tools for developers aiming to create successful games on the Gear decentralized network.

+Here are a few of the many examples where such functionality would be useful:

 Tamagotchi is a classic digital pet game where players must care for a virtual creature by providing it food, attention, and other forms of care.
 As a dynamic NFT, a Tamagotchi can change its appearance based on its properties (such as hunger, fatigue, or happiness) and can notify the user when it needs to be fed or played with.
 The user can feed the NFT with gas, which is used to send delayed messages that are required to update the Tamagotchi's state.